 - The perfect Thanksgiving Side Dish….it’s delicious, healthy, easy and you can make it the day before.

-- OLIVE OIL: If you’re oil free, just rub a bit of water over the cut side and then season before roasting.
+- Olive oil: Just a bit adds to the flavor and texture.
+If you’re oil free, just rub a bit of water over the cut side and then season before roasting.
 Omit the oil when mashing and if it’s too dry, add a Tablespoon of plant milk to help make your mash creamy.

-- CINNAMON: The illusion of sweet goes hand in hand with cinnamon…and I think the illusion is just the right amount of sweetness.
-Plus, cinnamon has anti-viral, anti-bacterial and anti-fungal properties.
+- Cinnamon: The illusion of sweet goes hand in hand with cinnamon…and I think the illusion is just the right amount of sweetness for this savory recipe.
+Substitute with a pinch of nutmeg.

 How to cut an Acorn Squash:

-For this recipe, we don’t need to peel the acorn squash.
+For this recipe, you don’t need to peel the acorn squash.
 Yay!!
-We will need to cut it in half though and that is most safely done when the squash can be stable on a cutting board.
+You will need to cut it in half though and that is most safely done when the squash can be stable on a cutting board.